 I use a blend of cheeses here, as I feel that it makes the final results more flavorful.
 I typically opt for a mix of extra sharp cheddar, Swiss and Monterey Jack.
 Any cheese will do in this recipe, just make sure to keep a balance of tangy and smooth and you’ll be just fine.
 Go ahead, get creative!
 I can’t wait to hear what you come up with!

-OTHER CHEESY RECIPES YOU MIGHT LIKE:
+OTHER APPETIZERS YOU MIGHT LIKE:

 - ¼ cup Unsalted Butter